-Only package recipes that are in the conan local cache (i.e. "exported") have a user/channel assigned.
-For package recipes working in user space, there is no current user/channel.
-The properties self.user and self.channel will then look for environment variables CONAN\USERNAME and CONAN\CHANNEL respectively.
-If they are not defined, an error will be raised unless default\user and default\channel are declared.
+If they are not defined via command line, the properties self.user and self.channel will then look for environment variables CONAN\USERNAME and CONAN\CHANNEL respectively.
+If they are not defined, an error will be raised unless default\user and default\channel are declared in the recipe.